 If you're scrambling to fill a tuition gap for your child, you've probably considered taking out a PLUS loan from the federal government.
 While it may seem like an easy option — after all, it's right there on the financial aid award letter — it's not always the best option.
 Why?
-Because federal parent loans come with a much-higher interest rate than loans offered directly to students.
-The bottom line is that you may find a better deal elsewhere.
+Because in 2020, you may find a better deal elsewhere.

 Putting the interest rate aside, there are a few other drawbacks to PLUS loans.

 PLUS loans come with an origination/disbursement fee of 4.236%, which means that your loan principal will increase before you child has even begun class.
 Most reputable private lenders don't charge an origination fee.

 PLUS loans have stringent repayment requirements.
 If you get behind on payments, your wages could be garnished at a rate of 15% of your disposable income.
 Any tax refunds or social security payments may be also be subject to garnishment.
 It's also important to note that cannot transfer your PLUS loans to your child later.